coffeestained/pwa-personal-main/README.md

 - - USER
 - Stage 1: Set environment, install dependencies, build.
 - Stage 2: Clean up environment & artifacts of secrets.

+I am using NGINX server side to provide the shell application, the child applications and API.